 One of the priorities of the IRWM Program is to maximize stakeholder involvement and input into the IRWM planning process.
-As such, members of the Regional Water Management Group (RWMG), Regional Advisory Committee (RAC), and the public were asked to discuss and vet resource management strategies during a public workshop held on August 1, 2012.
+As such, members of the Regional Water Management Group (RWMG), Regional Advisory Committee (RAC), and the public were asked to discuss and vet RMS during a public workshop held on August 1, 2012.
+The RAC reviewed updates to this chapter during a joint RAC Meeting-IRWM Plan Update Workshop on April 4, 2018.

-IRWM stakeholders were asked to consider all RMS listed within the CWP Update 2009, the additional RMS included within the 2007 IRWM Plan, and any additional RMS that may be relevant to the Region.
+IRWM stakeholders were asked to consider all RMS listed within the CWP Update 2013, the additional RMS included within the 2013 IRWM Plan, and any additional RMS that may be relevant to the Region.
 Stakeholders were also asked to consider whether each RMS is being implemented within the Region and if so, to provide an example.
-Further, as described in detail in Section 7.8 in Chapter 7, Regional Coordination, the Climate Change Workgroup also evaluated each RMS in terms of how they could help the Region to address climate change vulnerabilities or mitigate greenhouse gas emissions.
-The public comment period for the Public Draft 2013 IRWM Plan provided another opportunity for stakeholders to consider the RMS included in the 2013 IRWM Plan.
+Further, as described in detail in Section 7.9 in Chapter 7, Regional Coordination, the Climate Change Workgroup also evaluated each RMS in terms of how they could help the Region to address climate change vulnerabilities or mitigate greenhouse gas emissions.